1,000+ Opportunities

 gov 2025-26 Preservation & Accessibility of California's LGBTQ+ History More Details about 2025-26 Preservation & Accessibility of California's LGBTQ+ History Governor's Office of Business and Economic Development California Permitting Academy More Details about California Permitting Academy Department of Health Care Access and Information Song Brown Family Nurse Practitioner and Physician Assistant (FNP & PA) 2026 Application More Details about Song Brown Family Nurse Practitioner and Physician Assistant (FNP & PA) 2026 Application Department of Health Care Access and Information Song Brown Registered Nurse Education Programs (RN) 2026 Application More Details about Song Brown Registered Nurse Education Programs (RN) 2026 Application Change Notes: 03/09/2026, 12:15pm Updated the amount available for award from $500,000 to $700,000.

-Based on current listing details, eligibility includes: Nonprofit.
+According to the current listing, eligibility includes: Nonprofit.
 CEA-LAT Grant Eligibility Location: Los Angeles County only.
 Priority will be given to projects serving the Aliso Canyon Disaster Area and/or the San Fernando Valley.
 Entities: Only California tax-exempt organizations under Section 501(c)(3) of the Internal Revenue Code may apply.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Broadband Infrastructure Deployment Grants (Last-Mile Program) is a funding program from the California Public Utilities Commission (CPUC) and California Department of Technology (CDT) designed to expand high-speed internet access to underserved communities across California.
 Drawing from a billion Federal Funding Account, Round 1 awarded .1 billion across 52 counties, funding 113 projects that connect approximately 2 million Californians through 7,000 miles of fiber infrastructure.
 An additional million is anticipated for 2027–2028.
 Currently, limited funding opportunities remain open for six counties: Calaveras, Contra Costa, Inyo, Monterey, Orange, and Trinity.
 Of the funded projects, 73 serve disadvantaged areas, reflecting the program's commitment to digital equity and closing the digital divide in California's last-mile communities.